joakim/kay/README.md

 This sends a `log 'hello, world'` message to the `console` cell, matching its `log (value)` receptor.

-Even assignment is a message, implicitly sent to the current cell (`self`):
+Even assignment is a message, implicitly sent to the current cell:

 ```smalltalk
 foo: 42